 National Science Foundation, Climate Change Education Partnership-II: Climate and Urban Systems Partnership (CUSP). $5,600,000, 2012-2018.
 Elhich (PI), Crowley (Co-PI), & Horton (Co-PI).
 2012-2018.

-Knutson, K and Crowley, C. (in press).
-Engaging older adults in climate science education: Making the case for relevant, neighborhood-focused interventions In P. Hetland, P. Pierroux, and L. Esborg (Eds), A History of Participation in Museums and Archives.
-Traversing Citizen Science and Citizen Humanities.
+Knutson, K and Crowley, C. (2020).
+Engaging older adults in climate science education: Making the case for relevant, neighborhood-focused interventions In P. Hetland, P. Pierroux, and L. Esborg (Eds), A History of Participation in Museums and Archives: Traversing Citizen Science and Citizen Humanities.
 Routledge.

-Steiner, M.A.*, Lyon, M., & Crowley, K. (in press).
-Museums That Connect Science and Citizen: Using boundary objects and networks to encourage dialogue and collective response to wicked, socio-scientific problems.
-In P. Hetland, P. Pierroux, and L. Esborg (Eds), A History of Participation in Museums and Archives.
-Traversing Citizen Science and Citizen Humanities.
+Steiner, M.A.*, Lyon, M., & Crowley, K. (2020).
+Museums that connect science and citizen: Using boundary objects and networks to encourage dialogue and collective response to wicked, socio-scientific problems.
+In P. Hetland, P. Pierroux, and L. Esborg (Eds), A History of Participation in Museums and Archives: Traversing Citizen Science and Citizen Humanities.
 Routledge.